New announcement. Learn more

 Make the outdoors homely, too

-When you imagine a beautiful home, you don’t picture it sitting on a barren patch of dirt and grass.
+When you imagine a beautiful transportable home, you don’t picture it sitting on a barren patch of dirt and grass.

 A patio complete with furniture serves makes a portable building look and feel lived in while expanding the living area.